Zur Hude 9

 You can access the Heinrich-Lübke-Haus

 - By car: Heinrich-Lübke-Haus, Zur Hude 9, 59519 Möhnesee-Günne, Germany.
 Please use the participant list (you received the password via e-mail on Feb 19) for carpooling.

 - By plane: well-connected airports close by are Düsseldorf and Köln.
 Travelling from oversea you might want to fly to Frankfurt am Main.
 Local airports are Paderborn and Dortmund.
-From every of these airpiorts you have to go to Soest by train.
+From every of these airports you have to go to Soest by train.

 - By train: The train station closest to the conference location is “Soest”.

 - Shuttle Service: On the first and last conference day, there will be a time-limited shuttle service for those of you arriving by train.
 Shuttle buses will be waiting at the train station at 12:00h and 13:15h on Sunday and will leave to the train station at 11:00h and 13:00h on Friday.
 In case you want to use one of the shuttles, please use this form until March 8, 20:00h.
 Link to the form

 - Public Transportation: Should you arrive at any other time please arrange transport to the Heinrich-Luebke-Haus yourself.
 Timetables for public transportation can be found at the train station or at http://www.rlg-online.de.